LPology/Bootstrap-IE7Fix/README.md

 <![endif]-->
 ```

 If you're not already using <a href="https://github.com/scottjehl/Respond">Respond.js</a>, you'll need to add it to support media queries.

-### About ###
-* Adds IE7-specific formatting to Bootstrap components and HTML elements
-* Fixes IE hasLayout bug with zoom
-* Applies IE inline hack to fix the inline-block bug
-* VM tested for most reliability

 ### Notes ###
 * Most of the core components of Bootstrap have been tested -- grid system, buttons, forms, tables, etc., but there is more to work on.